slezyradosti/Database_Insurance-companies-term-paper-/README.md

 			ORDER BY sum_of_contract
 ```

-- queries With Subqueries Using With
+- queries With Subqueries Using With (display top employees by the number of signed contracts)

 ```
 WITH employeeContracts AS